 In the event of toxicity or a major medical issue, the cause must be treated.
 Nosebleeds are a symptom of a different complaint.

-If your cat has developed nosebleeds since starting prescription medication, inform your vet as a change may be necessary.
+If your cat has developed nosebleeds after starting prescription medication, inform your vet as a change may be necessary.
 Nosebleeds are a sign that the cat’s body is rejecting the medicine.

 Fungal infections are treated with topical infections.
 If your cat is taking antibiotics, the infection can gain a stranglehold.
 Wear gloves while clearing up your cat’s nosebleed as fungal infections can be zoonotic (passed from animal to human).

 When your elderly cat’s nose stops bleeding, remove any traces of dried blood with a damp cloth as the smell of blood may upset your cat.
 Your cat may also lick its nose and swallow the blood.

 It is possible that your cat swallowed blood.
 This will be visible in its stool or any vomit that follows the nosebleed.
 Swallowed blood in a cat’s waste will appear as black specks.
 This will go away in 24-48 hours.